SK53/indicia-docs/site-building/iform/modules/mobile-auth/management.rst

 To create an app account go to the dashboard by either

-* visiting a link ``'admin/config/iform/mobile/dashboard'``
+* navigating to ``'admin/config/iform/mobile/dashboard'`` or
-* selecting Configuration > IForm > Mobile Authentication in the admin menu or
+* selecting Configuration > IForm > Mobile Authentication in the admin menu.
-* visiting your personal dashboard (if the dashboard module is enabled and 'View personal dashboard' permission is granted).

   .. image:: ../../../../images/screenshots/drupal/modules/mobile_auth_dashboard_empty.png
     :alt: Mobile Auth module's dashboard